American Ninja Warrior's Matt Iseman | Louder With Crowder

 He was having trouble getting guests to come out there.

-Well, you know, the actors' unions, they try and step in, you know, a big part of the writer's strike to a sort of digital content.
+You know, a big part of the writer's strike too is sort of digital content.

 The thing that empowers the individual worker, like Anthony, he was never going to work on radio again because he said something politically incorrect.